c4cs/c4cs.github.io/_commands/basics/expand.md

 ~~~ bash
 $ expand file.txt > file.txt
 ~~~
- * This would fail as the file.txt truncated before 'expand' can read the file.txt
+ * This would fail as the file.txt truncated before `expand` can read the file.txt

 #### Solution to the Issue
 ~~~ bash
 $ echo "$(expand file.txt)" > file.txt
 ~~~
- * This will guarantee 'expand' reads the file.txt before it write to file.txt
+ * This will guarantee `expand` reads the file.txt before it write to file.txt